furacca/brivez/README.md

-- **warning**: the tool strictly check if there are the domains described inside ~.hmm.<br> The sequence SP+DomainTarget+DomainNotDescribedByHmmFile is a positive match (but only the first domain is going to be extracted).have been extracted inside a ~.fasta file.
+- **warning**: the tool strictly check if there are the domains described inside ~.hmm.<br> The sequence SP+DomainTarget+DomainNotDescribedByHmmFile is a positive match (but only the first domain is going to be extracted) have been extracted inside a ~.fasta file.

 **At the moment this program runs exclusively on Linux (tested on Debian 11 and Ubuntu 22.04).** <br>